North Florida attempted kidnapping leads to discussions of stranger danger

-Eleven-year-old Alyssa Bonal was waiting at her bus stop when a man ran toward her and grabbed her.
+Alyssa Bonal, 11, was waiting at her bus stop when a man ran toward her and grabbed her.
 She broke free and was able to escape.

 WPTV spoke to South Florida parents about this frightening moment and what they teach their children in order to keep them safe.

-Grandmother Anita Dean said they always have an adult near her 2-year-old grandson.
-She said kicking, scratching, screaming, and running are what she hopes all children do if they are ever in a threatening situation.
+Grandmother Anita Dean said she always makes sure to have an adult near her 2-year-old grandson.
+She said kicking, scratching, screaming and running are what she hopes all children would do if they are ever in a threatening situation.

-Jaclyn Brown, a mom of a 4-year-old boy said, “Just letting them know to not talk to strangers, don’t take candy from anyone and if they see anyone approaching, bolt!”
+"Just letting them know to not talk to strangers, don't take candy from anyone and if they see anyone approaching, bolt," Jaclyn Brown, a mother of a 4-year-old boy, said.

 RELATED: Man arrested after attempted abduction of 11-year-old girl at Florida bus stop